osic/ref-impl/documents/bare_metal_provisioning.md

 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM, iDRAC, or iLO.
 Whatever is easiest.

 __NOTE:__ to deploy a host through ILO:

-1. Find the host ILO ip address through a web browser
+1. Find the host ILO ip address through a web browser.
-2. Login with the ILO credentials
+2. Login with the ILO credentials.
-3. Request a remote console from the GUI (.NET console for windows and Java for other OSes).
+3. Request a __remote console__ from the GUI (.NET console for windows or Java console for other OSes).
 4. To deploy the server, select the __Virtual Drives__ tab from the ILO console, press __Image File CD/DVD-ROM__ then select the Ubuntu image you downloaded to your local directory.
 Depending on your browser and OS, If you are using the Java console, you may need to allow your java plugin to run in unsafe mode, so that it can access the ubuntu image from your local directory.
 5. Click the __Power Switch__ tab and select __Reset__ to reboot the host from the image.